timoklimmer/aml-template/README.md

 Topic covered:
 - setting up the environment
 - exploratory data analysis
-- creating a model training pipeline
+- creating a model training pipeline incl. hyperparameter optimization
-- creating and deploying an enterprise-ready inferencing webservice.
+- creating and deploying an inferencing webservice incl. authentication and logging.

 AML's AutoML is not included yet but will likely be in future.